 Current UK F-35B Lightning II Aircraft (as of July 2019)

 • ZM137 - 207 (OCU) Sqn (RAF Marham)

 • ZM139 - 207 (OCU) Sqn (RAF Marham)

 • ZM142 - 617 Sqn (RAF Marham)

 • ZM146 - 617 Sqn (RAF Marham)

 • ZM148 - 617 Sqn (RAF Marham)

-Initial operational capability (IOC) for the F-35B Lightning II is scheduled to be declared in December 2018 for land-based operations and will be cleared to operate from the aircraft carriers by late 2020.
+Initial operational capability (IOC) for the F-35B Lightning II was declared on 10th January 2019 for land-based operations and will be cleared to operate from the aircraft carriers by late 2020.
 By 2023, the UK will have forty two F-35B aircraft, with at least twenty four aircraft available for front-line service on the HMS Queen Elizabeth Carrier.